Value proposition: what it is, how to write one, and examples

 - Marketing materials: brochures, ads, email campaigns, and social media profiles

-Keep your core message consistent across all channels, even if you adjust the wording slightly for different audiences.
+Keep your core message consistent across all channels.
 Consistency reinforces your brand and builds trust with customers.
+If your website says one thing and your sales team says another, customers notice the disconnect.

 FAQs on value propositions

-Here are answers to common questions about value propositions.
+Here are frequently asked questions about value propositions.

 How is a value proposition different from a unique selling proposition (USP)?

-A value proposition explains the overall benefit you deliver to customers.
-A unique selling proposition (USP) focuses specifically on what makes you different from competitors.
-Your value proposition may include your USP as one element.
+A value proposition explains the overall benefit you deliver to customers, covering the full picture of why someone should choose you.
+A unique selling proposition (USP) focuses on a single, specific feature or quality that sets you apart.
+Your value proposition may include your USP as one element among several.

 Can my business have multiple value propositions?